 Readiness-to-Serve Charge.
-This charge is designed to recover a portion of the principal and interest-payments on water revenue bonds issued to fund capital improvements necessary to meet continuing reliability and water qualitycapital expenditures for infrastructure projects needed to provide standby service, and peak conveyance needs.
+This charge is designed to recover athe portion of capital expenditures for infrastructure projects needed to provide standby service, and peak conveyance needs.
 The Readiness-to-Serve Charge ("RTS") is allocated to each member agency in proportion to the rolling ten-year share of firm deliveries through Metropolitan's system.
-The RTS generated
+The RTS generated \$133.9 million in fiscal year 2011-12, \$144.0 million in fiscal year 2012-13, and \$154.0 million in 2013-14.
+Based on the adopted rates

-^{} Rates to be effective January 1, 2015 and January 1, 2016 were adopted by Metropolitan's Board on April 8, 2014.
+\ Rates to be effective January 1, 2015 and January 1, 2016 were adopted by Metropolitan's Board on April 8, 2014.

-^{} The Interim Agricultural Water Program and Replenishment Service Program were discontinued after 2012.
+\\ The Interim Agricultural Water Program and Replenishment Service Program were discontinued after 2012.